andreistoica12/twitter-analysis-gui/README.md

 ## Installation

+If you wish to have access to the source code of the project on your local machine, you can clone the repository.
+Otherwise, downloading the `docker-comppose.yml` file in a directory of your choice will suffice.

-Open the command line interface of your choice and navigate to the location of the `docker-compose.yml` file.
-If you choose to clone the repository, this location is the root of the project.
+Ensure Docker Engine is running on your system.
+Open a command line interface and navigate to the location of the `docker-compose.yml` file.
+If you chose to clone the repository, this location is the root of the project.
 Run the following command:

 ```bash
 docker-compose up